 These consolidated financial statements were authorized for issue by the Board of Governors on April 29, 2024.

 (b) Basis of measurement:

-These consolidated financial statements have been prepared on the historical cost basis, except for margin deposits, foreign currency derivative assets, investments in mortgages measured at fair value, investments held at fair value, and foreign currency derivative liabilities which are measured at fair value.
+These consolidated financial statements have been prepared on the historical cost basis, except for investments held at fair value which are measured at fair value.

 (c) Functional and presentation currency: